ijardillier/docker-elk/README.md

 ### Cleanup

-Elasticsearch, Kibana, Logstash and Prometheus data are persisted inside volumes by default.
+Elasticsearch, Kibana, ... data are persisted inside volumes by default.

 In order to entirely shutdown the stack and remove all persisted data, use the following Docker Compose command: